tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/任务接口/智能封面任务接口/提交智能封面任务_intl_en.md

 Same as the `Request.Operation.Output` node in the request.

 `MediaInfo` has the following sub-nodes:
-Same as the `Response.MediaInfo` node in the `GenerateMediaInfo` API.
+Same as the `Response.MediaInfo` node in the [GenerateMediaInfo](https://intl.cloud.tencent.com/document/product/1045/48569) API.

 #### Error codes

-There are no special error messages for this request operation.
-For common error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product//1045/43611).
+There are no special error messages for this request.
+For common error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product/1045/43611).

-## Use Cases
+## Samples

 **Using a template ID**